IQSS/social_science_software_toolkit/README.md

 ## Aims

-This repository contains IQSS best practices and points to resources for developing social science statistical software that is:
+This repository contains IQSS best practices and points to resources for developing statistical software that is:

 -   robust,